 Social bubbles and distancing

-Children will operate in year group ‘bubbles.’
-This means that they will have contact with those in their year group exclusively and they will be taught by their own teachers, as well as French and EAL staff.
+Children operate in Key Stage bubbles.
+This means that they will have contact with those in their Key Stage exclusively and they will be taught by their own teachers, as well as French and EAL staff.
 Children need not practise social distancing within their bubbles.
 This includes time in the classroom and on the playground.

 All staff will wear a mask or visor at all times (except EY staff who may choose to take off their mask if a child is distressed).
 All staff will practise social distancing with children and each other (except EY staff who may choose to comfort a child but touching will be limited).